packagist/private-packagist-docs/setup.md

 ## Add a custom package

-Custom package definitions in your composer.json can be added via "Add Package" -> "Custom Package".
+Custom package definitions in your composer.json can be added via *Add Package -> Custom Package*.
 In the textarea you are then able to paste the entire package definition and select a credential if one is necessary to access the zip files.

 Example:
 ```json